TEN7-Archive/tractorbeam/docs/index.md

 We couldn’t find a backup solution that did everything we needed so we built our own: Tractorbeam, an open source, multi-tier, automated website backup tool that backs up your site code, database and site files.

-*   **Tractorbeam does automated multi-tier backups daily, weekly and monthly, or any time schedule you choose.**  \
+*   **Tractorbeam does automated multi-tier backups daily, weekly and monthly, or any time schedule you choose.**
 By default, Tractorbeam keeps seven daily backups, four weekly backups and twelve monthly backups.
 You could even configure the Docker container that runs Tractorbeam to run hourly backups.
-*   **Tractorbeam can write backups to any S3-compatible hosting provider, including Amazon AWS and Google Cloud.** \
+*   **Tractorbeam can write backups to any S3-compatible hosting provider, including Amazon AWS and Google Cloud.**
 Tractorbeam can write backups to any S3 or Rsync destination you choose,
-*   **Tractorbeam keeps a set number of backups per timescale.**  \
+*   **Tractorbeam keeps a set number of backups per timescale.**
 The value of a backup decreases the older it gets.
 If you have a website problem you’re likely going to discover it pretty quickly, so the most recent backups are what you need.
 Unlike other rolling backup solutions, Tractorbeam automatically prunes old backups before it uploads them to S3 locations to save space.
-*   **Tractorbeam works on most types of hosting.** \
+*   **Tractorbeam works on most types of hosting.**
     Tractorbeam needs to access databases (MySQL or MariaDB) and site files through SSH, which is available on most hosts.
-We also support [Pantheon](https://pantheon.io/) and [platform.sh](https://platform.sh/), because Tractorbeam can access files through the command-line tools from those providers.** **
+We also support [Pantheon](https://pantheon.io/) and [platform.sh](https://platform.sh/), because Tractorbeam can access files through the command-line tools from those providers.
-*   **Tractorbeam is free and open source**, **so you have complete ownership of and access to your backups.** \
+*   **Tractorbeam is free and open source, so you have complete ownership of and access to your backups.**
     You only have to pay for the server Tractorbeam runs on, and the hosting of the backups themselves.
-For example, at Digital Ocean, you could pay $5 for [a droplet](https://www.digitalocean.com/products/droplets/?refcode=5fb69d9c62e4) and $5 for [Spaces](https://www.digitalocean.com/products/spaces/?refcode=5fb69d9c62e4) (their S3 storage) and be done.
+For example, at Digital Ocean, you could pay $5/mo for [a droplet](https://www.digitalocean.com/products/droplets/?refcode=5fb69d9c62e4) and $5/mo for [Spaces](https://www.digitalocean.com/products/spaces/?refcode=5fb69d9c62e4) (their S3 storage) and be done.
+That's $10/mo for 250GB of storage and 1TB of bandwidth: more than enough for any number of websites.

 ## If your website host already has backups, why do you need Tractorbeam?